OpenWIS/openwis-documentation/_minutes/board/2020-06-04and05-OpenWIS-Board-Meeting-2020-May.md

 - WQ - 10k Euro provision.
 Can this be used for the procurement?
 - LL - We agreed that we review in September 2020 as the procurement may not be fully completed in 2020.

-13. **Approve the 2019: annual budget, budget amendments and extraordinary expenditure; and reserve fund (see Rule R10.7), set membership fees**
+**13. Approve the 2020: annual budget, budget amendments and extraordinary expenditure; and reserve fund (see Rule R10.7), set membership fees**

 - All - agreed approval of the budget of 39470 euros.
 - All - agreed 2020 budget.